Path of Exile interview: An Expedition into some big changes

-Join executive leaders at the AI at the Edge & IoT Summit.
-Watch now!
+Did you miss today's livestream?
+Watch the AI at the Edge & IoT Summit on demand now.

 It’s been a long time since Path of Exile was the new outcast (so to speak) on the Diablo island.
 I first saw it in 2010, and it came out of beta in October 2013.
 Since then, Grinding Gear Games has released 30 updates and expansions.
 And with that has come a lot of power creep and mechanics that, as general manager Chris Wilson said, have resulted in players pursuing unfun strategies and facing less challenge than the studio and the community would like.